stefan22/counterFP/README.md

 - basic vanilla javascript counter app....

-- using hyperscript js library to render DOM elements/views
+- using hyperscript js library to render DOM elements

-- a virtual DOM library - added performance (in order to replace/update only those parts
-  that need be updated within DOM)
+- virtual DOM library - to replace/update only those parts that need be updated within DOM

 - (only impure function)
   > app function - (a mixed of HOF/Closure and state changes bskt..)